 - Partner universities do not charge tuition fees

 - Support during preparation of a stay abroad from the TU Kaiserslautern and at the guest university (culturally, linguistically, organisationally, academically) as well as extra benefits for Erasmus students at the guest university in areas such as searching for housing, on-site language courses, Erasmus Events, etc.

 Careful and timely planning is essential for the planning of a study abroad exchange.
 If you would like to take part in the Erasmus Program, we recommend getting in touch with the Erasmus Coordinator in your department at least 8 months before you plan to go abroad.
 Please be sure to watch out for information sessions or internal deadlines in your department.

 The Department of International Affairs: ISGS is also happy to assist you with the application and planning of your exchange.
-Feel free to visit us in Building 47 / Room 626, call, or write us an E-Mail.
+Feel free to call or write us an email.